longndt/react-course/lesson0-typescript-basics/theory/theory0.md

 let count: number = 0;

-// Type inference (preferred when obvious) let count = 0;  // JavaScript knows this is number
+// Type inference (preferred when obvious) let count = 0;  // TypeScript knows this is number

 // When to use explicit types
 let user: { name: string; age: number } = {